-Charlie earned his Ph.D. in Comparative Studies: Cultures, Languages, and Literatures from Florida Atlantic University and holds an Ed.D in Educational Leadership from Lynn University.
-He currently serves as an Instructor in the Department of English at Florida Atlantic University, teaching courses in literature and writing which focuses on the American south, working-class literature, and examining books as material and aesthetic objects.
+Dr. Gleek earned his Ph.D. in Comparative Cultures, Languages, and Literatures from Florida Atlantic University and holds an Ed.D in Educational Leadership from Lynn University.
+As an Instructor in the Department of English at Florida Atlantic University, Charlie teaches students taking writing and literature courses, with keen attention towards understanding books as aesthetic, technological, and cultural objects.

 ,” Florida Atlantic University Undergraduate Research Journal,